-We offer regular online workshops for members of The Resource Library for Art Teachers and to the public.
+We offer regular online workshops for members of The Curated Connections Library and to the public.
 Come see us at one of the following upcoming webinars.

 Upcoming Online Art Professional Development Workshops

-Online Workshop Recordings Available for Resource Library Members Only
+Online Workshop Recordings Available for Curated Connections Library Members Only

 - Creative Assessment in Art Appreciation and Art History